sagemath/trac_to_gh/Issue 8898.md

 # Issue 8898: some files in sage-4.4.{0,1} have dos line ending instead of a unix line ending

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8898

 Original creator: fbissey